TIGERB/naruto/README.md

 - [x] Implement a daemon for worker by the master
 - [x] Optimize log
 - [x] Use a lightweight Orm [Metoo](https://github.com/catfan/Medoo)
+- [x] Implement max execute times for the worker process
 - [ ] Add config file
 - [ ] Add config reload strategy